codingshot/near-ecosystem/README.md

 # How to Submit
-Make a PR to this repo adding to the nearprojects.json in order to make a proejct request or update with the information.
+Make a PR to this repo adding to the nearprojects.json in the [`data`](./data) folder in order to make a proejct request or update with the information.

 # Roadmap